simplyCoders/dockerql/docs/run-dockerql-as-container.md

-# Run dockerql as a docker container
+# Running dockerql as a docker container

 A simple way to get started is using a docker container running dockerql.